-- (5) Right-of-way acquisition plats.
-The minor subdivision process shall be used for the review and recording of right-of-way acquisition plats filed by an agency of government regardless of the number of lots affected, in accordance with CBJ 49.15.590 unless such acquisition creates any nonconforming lot, use, or structure. - (b) Pre-application conference.
+- Pre-application conference.
 A pre-application conference is required prior to submitting an application for a minor subdivision.
-A sketch plat may be required at the director's discretion. - (c) Preliminary plat.
-The director shall be responsible for review and approval of the application for a preliminary plat. - (1) An applicant for a preliminary plat shall submit an application on a form provided by the department, accompanied by a draft preliminary plat and the appropriate fee.
-The draft plat shall meet the standards set forth in CBJ 49.15.411. - (2) The department shall send written notice of the application to the owners of abutting property following the director's determination that the application is complete. - (3) The director or applicant may request review by the subdivision review committee. - (4) Review and approval.
-The director shall approve the application if the following criteria are met: - (A) The preliminary plat complies with CBJ 49.15.411; - (B) The applicable subdivision development standards of this title are met, or can reasonably be met with conditions; - (C) The proposed subdivision will provide building sites suitable for the zoning district; - (D) The proposed street names are unique in the City and Borough or are continuations of existing streets and are otherwise acceptable; and - (E) The director of engineering and public works has reviewed the application and determined that: - (i) The subdivision meets applicable drainage and water quality requirements; - (ii) The streets, pioneer paths, and pedestrian ways as proposed accommodate anticipated traffic, align, and, where appropriate, connect with streets and pedestrian ways serving adjacent properties;
+A sketch plat may be required at the director's discretion. - Preliminary plat.
+The director shall be responsible for review and approval of the (c) application for a preliminary plat. - (1) An applicant for a preliminary plat shall submit an application on a form provided by the department, accompanied by a draft preliminary plat and the appropriate fee.
+The draft plat shall meet the standards set forth in CBJ 49.15.411. - The department shall send written notice of the application to the owners of abutting property following the director's determination that the application is complete.
+The actual cost of mailing shall be paid by the applicant. - (3)The director or applicant may request review by the subdivision review committee. - (4) Review and approval.
+The director shall approve the application if the following criteria are met: - (A) The preliminary plat complies with CBJ 49.15.411; - The applicable subdivision development standards of this title are met, or can reasonably be met with conditions; - (C) The proposed subdivision will provide building sites suitable for the zoning district; - The proposed street names are unique in the City and Borough or are continuations of existing streets and are otherwise acceptable; and - The director of engineering and public works has reviewed the application and determined that: - The subdivision can be constructed to conform to applicable drainage and water quality requirements; - The streets, pioneer paths, and pedestrian ways as proposed accommodate anticipated traffic, align, and, where appropriate, connect with streets and pedestrian ways serving adjacent properties;